storageos/storageos.github.io/_docs/explore/demo.md

 You can view the 10GB crasher-data volume from the Web UI by navigating to **Provisioning**, **Volumes**.

-To delete the volume, click on the &#x1F5D1; icon.
+And to delete the volume, simply click on the &#x1F5D1; icon.

 <img src="/images/docs/explore/volumes.png" width="640">